hendrikwout/pynacolada/README.md

     fout = NetCDF.NetCDFFile(fnout,'w')
     datout = [{'file': fout, \
                'varname': 'T'}]
     print(' the function definition: take the mean along the axis.
-Note that we need to preserve the "amount" of dimensions of the output data compared to the input data.')
+Note that we need to \
+            preserve the "amount" of dimensions of the output data compared to the input\
+            data.')

-    func = lambda x: np.array([np.mean(x,axis=0 )])
+    func = lambda x: np.array([np.mean(x)])
     dnamsel = ['level',]
     pcl.pcl(func,dnamsel,datin,datout)

     fout.close()
     fin.close()

     print("previous example didn't go very fast!
-We try again with the 'example 1', in which we use the appenddim-option, and just generating exactly the same output!
-It results in only one call of the function, instead of 38025 times in a some python loop") sleep(5)
+We try again with the 'example 1', in \
+           which we use the appenddim-option, and just generating exactly the same     \
+           output!
+It results in only one call of the function, instead of 38025 times \
+           in a some python loop.
+Note that we need to specify the 'axis=0' in the \
+           function definition.")
+    sleep(5)
-    print("example 1: bis... calculate the mean temperature of entire vertical columns (per lat-lon grid cell)") fnin ='/media/URB_UIP_2/data/rcm/0.009_20020101_berlin/cclm/out01/lffd2002050100.nc'
+    print("example 1: bis... calculate the mean temperature of entire vertical columns \
+           (per lat-lon grid cell)")
+    fnin ='/media/URB_UIP_2/data/rcm/0.009_20020101_berlin/cclm/out01/lffd2002050100.nc'
     print('reading:',fnin)
     fin = NetCDF.NetCDFFile(fnin,'r')